zedlopez/ifm/Writing with Inform.md

 Backdrops can be put in regions as well as rooms, and if so, then they are present at every room in the given region (or regions), as well as any specific rooms they may also be put into.
 For instance:

 	The Outdoors Area is a region.
 The Moon is a backdrop.
 The Moon is in the Outdoors Area.
 The Moon is in the Skylight Room.

-The property `map region` for a room holds the region it is in, in case this is useful.

 The special place `everywhere` can be given as the location of a backdrop to make it omnipresent: